BarishNamazov/barish.me/src/content/blog/2025-12-14-parametric-polymorphism-for-sql.md

 Notice how:

-- **Enums** are scoped to the concept and get namespaced when instantiated
 - **Multiple schemas** can be defined in one concept -- both `Threads` and `Comments` get created together
 - **Sibling-references** like `{Threads}_id` work because the schema name itself